 Alicia Thesing teaches lawyering skills to first-year law students.
 She also directs the Legal Research and Writing program.
 In 2022, Alicia was selected by the first-year class for the Barbara Allen Babcock Prize for Excellence in Teaching.
 Before this post, she trained second- and third-year law students in the practice of environmental law in Stanford’s Environmental Law Clinic.
 Early in her career, she was a deputy city attorney for cities including San Jose.

-Alicia earned her JD from Stanford Law School where she was awarded the Hilmer Oehlmann, Jr. Prize for excellence in legal research and writing.
-She received a BA in music with concentrations in black studies and women’s studies from Swarthmore College where she won the Melvin B. Troy Prize for outstanding music composition.
+She is a graduate of Stanford Law School (JD 2000) where she won the Hilmer Oehlmann, Jr. Prize for excellence in legal research and writing and of Swarthmore College (BA 1993, music with concentrations in black studies and women’s studies) where she won the Melvin B. Troy Prize for best music composition.

 Legal Research and Writing Program